agentmorris/camera-trap-ml-survey/README.md

 ### Papers that are more or less pre-publication / alternative versions of another paper that is already included

 ...or were otherwise redundant or out of scope in a way that made summarization unnecessary.
 This section is basically here to remind me that I've already come across something.

+* Marpegan L, Haedo KC, Pozzi C. Improving manual tagging of camera trap videos for wildlife studies: a visual assistance tool applied to the endangered huillin Lontra provocax.
+Wildlife Biology.
+2026 Mar:e01539.
+Note to self: this one was on the line, it's a video labeling interface that shows frame-to-frame differencing, but doesn't use AI, so I left it out.

 * Raza A, Hanif F, Mohammed HA.
 Analyzing the enhancement of CNN-YOLO and transformer based architectures for real-time animal detection in complex ecological environments.
 Scientific Reports.
 2025 Nov 7;15(1):1-33.